-396 The energy metabolism encode the Embden-Meyerhof-Parnas pathway [Oshima et al., 2004] 397 and the suggested alternative pathway from malate (or a similar substrate) to acetate [Kube et 398 al., 2012].
-In consequence, the genes encoding the upper part of the glycolysis were identified 399 (phosphoglucose isomerase, Pgi; phosphofructo-kinase, PfkA; fructose-biphosphate aldolase, 400 Fba; triosephosphate isomerase, TpiA).
-In contrast to 'Ca. P. mali' but in agreement with the 401 other fully sequenced phytoplasmas, the genes encoding proteins involved in the energy 402 yielding part were also identified (glyceralaldehyde-phosphate dehydrogenase, GapA; 403 phosphoglycerate mutase, Pgm; enolase, Eno; pyruvate kinase, PykF).
-The suggested 404 alternative energy-yielding pathway encoded in all four completely determined genomes of 405 phytoplasma strains is also encoded by 'stolbur' strains from Serbia [Kube et al., 2012].
-It 406 encodes the steps of malate uptake (symporter MleP), oxidative decarboxylation (SfcA), 407 generation of Acetyl-CoA by the pyruvate dehydrogenase multienzyme complex (AcoAB, 408 AceF, Lpd), formation of Acetyl-phosphate by the suggested phosphotransferase (PduL-like protein) and acetate (AckA) including the gain of one ATP [Kube et al., 2012].
-In contrast to 409 410 this second pathway, glycolysis is dependent on the supply of a phosphorylated hexose at the 411 beginning.
-The option of a direct uptake of trehalose-6-phosphate or sucrose-6-phosphate and 412 subsequent processing with respect to the particular environment of phytoplasmas has to be 413 taken into consideration [Kube et al., 2012].
-Indeed, no hints for an encoded membrane bound 414 phosphoenolpyruvate-dependent phosphotransferase system (PTS) were provided for 415 phytoplasmas so far and it remains still unclear how phytoplasmas perform this step.
-A 416 phosphoenolpyruvate-dependent PTS activity was shown for Mycoplasma gallisepticum, M. 417 mycoides subsp. mycoides and M. mycoides subsp. capri but not for Acholeplasma laidlawii

-418 [Cirillo and Razin, 1973].
-The last finding might be remarkable because Acholeplasma are 419 paraphyletic to the genus 'Ca. Phytoplasma' [Gundersen et al., 1994].
+The energy metabolism encodes the Embden-Meyerhof-Parnas pathway [Oshima et al., 2004] and the suggested alternative pathway from malate (or a similar substrate) to acetate [Kube et al., 2012].
+Genes encoding the upper part of the glycolysis were identified (phosphoglucose isomerase, Pgi; phosphofructokinase, PfkA; fructose-biphosphate aldolase, Fba; triosephosphate isomerase, TpiA).
+In contrast to 'Ca. P. mali' but in agreement with the other fully sequenced phytoplasmas, the genes encoding proteins involved in the energy-yielding part were also identified (glyceralaldehyde-phosphate dehydrogenase, GapA; phosphoglycerate mutase, Pgm; enolase, Eno; pyruvate kinase, PykF).
+The suggested alternative energy-yielding pathway encoded in all four completely determined genomes of phytoplasma strains is also encoded by 'stolbur' strains from Serbia [Kube et al., 2012].
+It encodes the steps of malate uptake (symporter MleP), oxidative decarboxylation (SfcA), generation of acetyl-CoA by the pyruvate dehydrogenase multienzyme complex (AcoAB, AceF, Lpd), formation of acetyl-phosphate by the suggested phosphotransferase (PduL-like protein) and acetate (AckA) including the gain of one ATP [Kube et al., 2012].
+In contrast to this second pathway, glycolysis is dependent on the supply of a phosphorylated hexose at the beginning.
+The option of a direct uptake of trehalose-6-phosphate or sucrose-6-phosphate and subsequent processing with respect to the particular environment of phytoplasmas has to be taken into consideration [Kube et al., 2012].
+Indeed, no hints for an encoded membrane-bound phosphoenolpyruvate-dependent phosphotransferase system (PTS) have been provided for phytoplasmas so far and it remains still unclear how phytoplasmas perform this step.
+A phosphoenolpyruvate-dependent PTS activity was shown for Mycoplasma gallisepticum, M. mycoides subsp. mycoides and M. mycoides subsp. capri but not for Acholeplasma laidlawii [Cirillo and Razin, 1973].
+The last finding might be remarkable because Acholeplasma are paraphyletic to the genus 'Ca. Phytoplasma' [Gundersen et al., 1994].